kittybellth/Bamazon/README.md

 1. Then you will be shown the total price and prompted confirming
     ![Create flashcard prompt](/images/BC3.png)

-1. If you `enter` or type `Y` and enter you will successfully make a purchase
+1. If you `enter` or type `Y` and enter, you will successfully make a purchase
     ![Create flashcard prompt](/images/BC4.png)

     * Otherwise if you type `N` and enter you will be quit of the application.